 John F. Thero has served as our president and chief executive officer since January 2014.
-Before that, he served as our president and chief financial officer since November 2010 and before that as our chief financial officer since November 2009.
+Before that, he served as our president and chief financial officer since November 2009.
 Mr. Thero became chief executive officer in 2014 to stabilize and grow the Company shortly after significant corporate setbacks.
 In late 2013, an FDA advisory committee voted against a significant proposed label expansion for Vascepa, the proposed ANCHOR indication, and the FDA rescinded the related ANCHOR study special protocol assessment agreement.
 As a result, the Company anticipated slower than previously expected growth for Vascepa sales, reduced its workforce by half and the FDA later determined it would not approve the proposed ANCHOR study label expansion without favorable results from the Company's pending cardiovascular outcomes trial, the REDUCE-IT trial.
 Since becoming president and chief executive officer, Mr. Thero has played a critical role in selecting, retaining and motivating experienced personnel throughout the Company, repositioning the Company to achieve significant product revenue growth, expanding managed care coverage for Vascepa, entering into multiple strategic transactions including the U.S. co-promotion agreement for Vascepa with Kowa Pharmaceuticals America, Inc., and achieved the 2015 operating highlights described above.